Yandex Cloud

 To create a Managed Service for PostgreSQL cluster:

-1. Check whether the folder has any subnets for the cluster hosts:
+1. Check whether your folder has subnets for the cluster hosts:

 yc vpc subnet list

-If there are no subnets in the folder, create the required subnets in Yandex Virtual Private Cloud.
+If your folder has no subnets, create them in Yandex Virtual Private Cloud.

 yc managed-postgresql cluster create --help